ChameleonGeek/ebin-kodi/README.md

 ```
 sudo su
 ```
-- Copy the code below and paste into the terminal. _The main script will allow you to change this initial configuration later._
+- Copy the code below and paste into the terminal. _This script will make some temporary network settings.
+The main script will allow you to change this initial configuration later._
 ```
 # Disable CPU Throttling
 update-rc.d ondemand disable